mluchettii/mkdocs-material-mluchetti/docs/docs/web-servers/caddy.md

     - Containerization
     - Docker
     - SSL
+    - Let's Encrypt
 ---

 # Caddy

 ## Description

-[Caddy](https://caddyserver.com/) is a web server/reverse proxy/load balancer that serves sites over HTTPS by automatically obtaining and renewing TLS certificates.
+[**Caddy**](https://caddyserver.com/) is a web server/reverse proxy/load balancer that serves sites over HTTPS by automatically obtaining and renewing TLS certificates.
 Written in Go, Caddy provides greater memory safety guarantees than C-based web servers.
 Caddy also has a plugin model that extends its functionality.

 ## Caddy installation and configuration

 ### Preface

-For this demonstration, I am deploying [Caddy Cloudflare](https://github.com/CaddyBuilds/caddy-cloudflare), which is a custom version of the Caddy Docker image with built-in Cloudflare DNS-01 ACME validation.
+For this demonstration, I am deploying [**Caddy Cloudflare**](https://github.com/CaddyBuilds/caddy-cloudflare), which is a custom version of the Caddy Docker image with built-in Cloudflare DNS-01 ACME validation.
 This is necessary for automatically obtaining SSL certificates for Cloudflare registered domains.
-Alternatively, for a bare metal install, one can use [xcaddy](https://github.com/caddyserver/xcaddy) to compile a custom Caddy binary with the Cloudflare DNS plugin.
+Alternatively, for a bare metal install, one can use [**xcaddy**](https://github.com/caddyserver/xcaddy) to compile a custom Caddy binary with the Cloudflare DNS plugin.

 ### Caddy-cloudflare Docker compose

-Create a working directory and a Docker compose file for Caddy-cloudflare:
+Create a working directory and a **Docker compose file** for Caddy-cloudflare:

 ```bash
 mkdir caddy-cloudflare && cd caddy-cloudflare